Own-Data-Privateer/hoardy-web/README.md

 - websites using certificate pinning will stop working; and
 - some websites detect when you use it and fingerprint you for it or force you to solve CAPTCHAs; and
 - `mitmproxy` dump files are flat streams of `HTTP` requests and responses that use custom frequently changing between versions data format, so you'll have to re-parse them repeatedly using `mitmproxy`'s own parsers to get to the requests you want;
-- it provides no tools to use those dumped `HTTP` request+response streams for Wayback Machine-like replay and generation of website mirrors.
+- and then you'll still need some more tools to use those archives for Wayback Machine-like replay and generation of website mirrors.

 Though, the latter issue can be solved via [this project's `hoardy-web` tool](./tool/) as it can take `mitmproxy` dumps as inputs.

-## But you could just enable request logging in your browser's Network Monitor and manually save your data as `HAR` archives from time to time.
+## But you could just enable request logging in your browser's Network Monitor and manually save your data as `HAR` archives from time to time

 Cons:

 - to do what `Hoardy-Web` does, you will have to manually enable it for each browser tab;
 - opening a link in a new tab will fail to archive the first page as you will not have Network Monitor open there yet; and then
 - you will have to check all your tabs for new data all the time and do \~5 clicks per tab to save it; and then
-- [`HAR`](./tool/README.md#glossary)s are `JSON`, meaning all that binary data gets encoded indirectly, thus making resulting `HAR` archives very inefficient for long-term storage, as they take a lot of disk space, even when compressed.
+- [`HAR`](./tool/README.md#glossary)s are `JSON`, meaning all that binary data gets encoded indirectly, thus making resulting `HAR` archives very inefficient for long-term storage, as they take a lot of disk space, even when compressed;

-And then you still need something like this suite to look into the generated archives.
+- and then you'll still need something like this suite to inspect the generated archives;
+- and then you'll still need some more tools to use those archives for Wayback Machine-like replay and generation of website mirrors.

+Though, the latter issue can be solved via [this project's `hoardy-web` tool](./tool/) as it can take `HAR` dumps as inputs.

-## But you could setup SSL keys dumping then use Wireshark to capture your web traffic.
+## But you could setup SSL keys dumping then use `Wireshark`, or `tcpdump`, or some such, to capture your web traffic

 Pros: